Georgia Sheriff Says He Regrets Spokesman's Comments on Spa Shooting Spree

-Long told police that Tuesday’s attack was not racially motivated.
+The suspect told police that Tuesday’s attack was not racially motivated.
 He claimed to have a sex addiction, and authorities said he apparently lashed out at what he saw as sources of temptation.
 Police have said they are still working to determine a motive.
 But Cherokee County Sheriff’s Office spokesman Capt.
-Jay Baker drew criticism for saying during a news conference Wednesday that Long had had “a really bad day” and “this is what he did.”
+Jay Baker drew criticism for saying during a news conference Wednesday that the suspect had had “a really bad day” and “this is what he did.”

 Sheriff Frank Reynolds released a statement Thursday acknowledging that some of Baker’s comments stirred “much debate and anger” and said the agency regrets any “heartache” caused by his words.